DocSpring/ruby_crystal_codemod/README.md

 ## Writing Ruby / Crystal in the same file

-If you want to write Ruby and Crystal in a Ruby file, you can use some special `#~# BEGIN <language>` and `#~# END <language>` comments.
+If you want to write both Ruby and Crystal in a Ruby file, you can use some special `#~# BEGIN <language>` and `#~# END <language>` comments.
 Code between `#~# BEGIN ruby` and `#~# END ruby` should be uncommented, and code between `#~# BEGIN crystal` and `#~# END crystal` should be commented.